Vegan Peanut Noodles

 💭 Expert Tips

-- Make Ahead: Satay sauce can be prepared ahead of time and stored in an airtight container in the fridge for up to 5 days.
+- Make Ahead: The satay sauce can be prepared ahead of time and stored in an airtight container in the fridge for up to 5 days.

-- Adjust Spice: Adjust the spiciness of this dish by adding more chili flakes if desired.
-You can also add in some of your favorite hot sauce for spicy peanut noodles.
+- Adjust Spice: I adjust the spiciness of this dish by adding more chili flakes if desired.
+I can also add in some of my favorite hot sauce for spicy peanut noodles.

-- Rinse Noodles: If you are using rice noodles or other starchy noodles, rinse them with cold water to stop them from cooking further and to wash away the excess starch.
+- Rinse Noodles: If I am using rice noodles or other starchy noodles, I rinse them with cold water to stop them from cooking further and to wash away the excess starch.

 📖 Variations